lyarenei/jellyfin-plugin-listenbrainz/README.md

 To configure a user:

 1. Open plugin settings
-2. Select user you want to configure
+2. Select the user you want to configure
 3. Paste the Listenbrainz user token to the API token field (you can get it from [here](https://listenbrainz.org/profile/))
 4. Check `Enable listen submitting`
 5. Click on save

+The API token is verified before saving.
+The settings will NOT be saved, if the provided token is not valid.

 # Manual build and installation